Cfp

 George Pavlou, University of Surrey, UK

-Aleksi Penttinen, Helsinki Univ. of Technology, Finland
+Aleksi Penttinen, Helsinki University of Technology, Finland

 George Polyzos, AUEB, Greece